 Phaselitians didn’t have the best reputation as businessmen, though, and were known for being shrewd and cunning.

-Compared with other Greco-Roman cities in Turkey, Phaselis Theater is easily among the smallest.
+Compared with those of other Greco-Roman cities in Turkey, Phaselis Theater is among the smallest.
 But the enclosed, cozy atmosphere would’ve made for some intimate performances.
 The theater also offers great views of the lush forests and mountains in the background.

 Given the frequent pirate attacks, the Byzantines later modified the theater for defensive purposes.

-The theater was built into the slope of the acropolis hill, though it didn’t seem accessible at the time of my visit.
+The theater was built into the slope of the acropolis, though the hill didn’t seem accessible at the time of my visit.